lucydot/ChooChoo/docs/instructors/setup.md

 !!!
 Note

     - Your ChooChoo repo should be public if you have standard (free) Github account and want to publish tutorials, questions and summary plots online.
     - You are advised to create one ChooChoo repository for each class group.
 This will allow you to track the progress of each individual class rather than all classes combined.
-As you cannot fork the same repository twice, you will need to use the `git clone` listed under the `Integrate` tab above to create multiple class repositories.

 ## 2. Set repository permissions